 This pineapple ginger smoothie recipe is an awesome combination.
 It’s super fresh and with a lingering warmth that is sure to grow on you.

-Is This Pineapple Ginger Smoothie Healthy?
+Is Pineapple Ginger Smoothie Healthy?

 Yes, our pineapple ginger smoothie is a nutritious (and delicious) smoothie.